Sepptimus/resnetfinetuning/README.md

 # resnetfinetuning
-Fine-Tuning ResNet50 usind a tripletLoss function.
+Fine-Tuning ResNet50 using a triplet-Loss function.